Optimal Partition for Multi-Type Queueing System: Introduction

-Queue is pervasive in daily activities.
-The analysis of queue pooling and partitioning has important ramifications in improving the performance of queueing system.
-Consequently, whether pooling the queue will reduce the average waiting time has been extensively studied in the literature under the contents of emergency departments \citep[see, e.g.,][]{SaghafianHVDK12}, call centers \citep[see, e.g.,][]{JouiniDN08}, computer server farms \citep[see, e.g.,][]{Harchol-BalterSY09}, etc. A classical conclusion is that when customer service time distributions are homogeneous, a pooled queue is always more appealing \citep{SmithW81}.
+Queues are prevalent in daily activities.
+The analysis of queue pooling and partitioning has important ramifications in improving the performance of queueing systems.
+Consequently, whether pooling the queue will reduce the average waiting time has been extensively studied in the literature in the contexts of emergency departments \citep[see, e.g.,][]{SaghafianHVDK12}, call centers \citep[see, e.g.,][]{JouiniDN08}, computer server farms \citep[see, e.g.,][]{Harchol-BalterSY09}, among others.
+A classical conclusion is that when customer service time distributions are homogeneous, a pooled queue is always more appealing \citep{SmithW81}.
 Otherwise, dedicated queues can outperform in some cases \citep{Whitt99}.
-Indeed, separating arrivals to different queues according to expected service time is ubiquitous in practice, including express lines in supermarkets, fast track in emergency departments, and size interval task assignment (SITA) policy employed in computer server farms.
-Notwithstanding its prevalent use, very few results rigorously discuss how to make an optimal partition of queues based on the expected service time.
-Such insufficient study of queue partitioning, owing primarily to the difficulty of analysis, motivates this work.
+Indeed, separating arrivals to different queues according to different service times (or service time distributions) is ubiquitous in practice, including express lines in supermarkets, fast track in emergency departments, and size interval task assignment (SITA) policy employed in computer server farms.
+Notwithstanding its prevalent use, very few results rigorously discuss how to make an optimal partition of queues based on the service time (distribution) of different types of customers.
+Such insufficient study of queue partitioning, owing partly to the difficulty of analysis, motivates this work.

-In this paper, we consider a service system with several types of customers, each with exponential arrival and service time.
-We consider the scenario where a single server can be partitioned to multiple servers with different serving capacities, and each type of customers can be assigned to one of the partitions (or assigned to several partitions with certain probabilities).
+In this paper, we consider a service system with several types of customers, each with exponential arrival time and a certain service time distribution.
+We consider the scenario where a single server can be partitioned to multiple servers with different serving capacities, and each type of customers can be assigned to each partition with a certain probability.
 In our work, we are concerned with the expected waiting time of all customers.
-We aim to answer the following questions in our paper. \begin{enumerate} \item Whether partitioning the server can lead to a smaller expected waiting time? \item If the partition of the servers is given, what is the optimal way to assign each type of customers? \item If the partition of the servers can be adjusted, what is the optimal way to partition the server and to assign each type of customers? \end{enumerate}
+We aim to answer the following questions in our paper. \begin{enumerate} \item Can server partition lead to a shorter expected waiting time? \item What is the optimal way to assign each type of customers with \textit{given} server partition? \item What is the optimal way to determine the server partition and assignment rule jointly? \end{enumerate}